How to tune SQL in a MySQL system: Find bottlenecks

 • The system is slow!

-SQL tuning can have a dramatic effect in such cases.
+SQL tuning can have a dramatic effect in situations like this.

-This time, we will explain how to find the bottleneck.
+This time, we will show you how to find the bottleneck.

 ・Why SQL tuning?

-About half (50%) of the causes of sudden system slowdowns are caused by the DB.
+About half (50%) of the reasons for a system suddenly slowing down are due to the database.

-When there is a problem with the DB, I think 70% of it is caused by SQL.
+If there is a problem with the database, I think 70% of those problems are due to SQL.

 100% × 0.5 × 0.7 = 35%